kev-in-ta/kev-in-ta.github.io/content/posts/abroad.md

 draft: false
 ---

 **Deciding to do a master’s is both easy and hard.** There’s a familiarity in pursuing further education when you’ve done the thirteen or so years of mandatory schooling and four more years for a bachelor’s (or six like me if you took your time).
 It’s easy to romanticize the pursuit of knowledge.
-However, you also don't make much (if any) money doing a master's and many of the quirks of academia are genuinely bizarre.
+On the other hand, you don't make much (if any) money doing a master's and many of the quirks of academia are genuinely bizarre.
 So what was it like to go to grad school?
-Let me share with you my experience over these last 2 years in Switzerland.
+Let me share with you my experiences over the past 2 years in Switzerland.

 ## Prologue

 In 2020, I was in my final year of my undergraduate degree, a Bachelor of Applied Science in Mechanical Engineering at the University of British Columbia (UBC).
 I had applied and was accepted to the Master of Science in Robotics, Systems, and Control program at ETH Zurich.
-An opportunity to live abroad, to study at an institution at the forefront of its field… There are compelling reasons to take the offer.
+An opportunity to live abroad, to study at an institution at the forefront of its field… There are compelling reasons to take this offer.

 Still, I wasn’t sure.
-The time and commitment and the distance from home were scary thoughts, doubts I needed to get over.
-How do we decide when we doesn’t know?
+The time and commitment and the distance from home were valid concerns, doubts I needed to get over.
+How do we decide when we don't know?
 To make decisions that influence the rest of our lives?
 Somehow, we manage to do it all the time.
 This felt like one of those moments that would define a before and after in my life.

 But there is one before and after in 2020 that defines such a moment for many of us.
 A global pandemic abruptly barred global travel, shutdown the routines to which we were accustomed, recentered our world to communicate through text and video.
 I wrapped up my bachelor’s virtually and the crossed the stage in imagination only.
 Hardly the triumphant moment I had expected.
 I felt my life go on pause: competitions cancelled, summer travel plans upended, a job market in uncertain hands.
 So what else was there to do?